LkingForW/Lottery_Solidity_Contract/README.md

 - send the Winner the Ether
 - Hold on to 10% of all transaction as revenue
 - Generates Random Number
+- Admin not allowed to play part in lottery